 Athens in November

-- Athens Marathon – Held annually during the first half of November, November 10 in 2019, according to legend, the Athens Marathon covers the very same ground Phiedippides ran when he delivered news of victory from the battlefield of Marathon.
+- Athens Marathon – Held annually during the first half of November, according to legend, the Athens Marathon covers the very same ground Phiedippides ran when he delivered news of victory from the battlefield of Marathon.
 The finish line is at the birthplace of modern Olympic Games, Olympic Stadium.

 - Anniversary of the Polytechnic Uprising, Athens – A national holiday on November 17 each year, this day remembers the 1973 student uprising at Polytechnic University in Athens.
 This is when tanks crashed into the gates of the university and multiple students were killed.
-There is a march, often followed by violent protest around the American Embassy; this area is best avoided by tourists.
+There is a march, often followed by violent protest around the American Embassy; this area is best avoided by tourists at this time.

-- GeMin – Held for three days in late November, November 29 to December 1 in 2019, this event features rock displays, minerals, fossils, crystals, gemstones and more at the Royal Olympic Hotel in Athens.
+- GeMin – Held for three days in late November, this event features rock displays, minerals, fossils, crystals, gemstones and more at the Royal Olympic Hotel in Athens.

 Athens in December

-- Holiday Events – A wide range of events celebrating Christmas will take place leading by to the holiday, including music shows at the Athens Concert Hall.
-A Christmas tree will be lit up in blue and white, the holiday colors of Greece, in Syntagma Square, there are holiday bazaars and a Santa Claus Kingdom which offers indoor ice skating, games, rides, and fair food.
+- Holiday Events – A wide range of events celebrating Christmas will take place leading up to the holiday, including music shows at the Athens Concert Hall.
+A Christmas tree will be lit up in blue and white, the holiday colors of Greece, in Syntagma Square, there are holiday bazaars, and a Santa Claus Kingdom which offers indoor ice skating, games, rides, and fair food.